Earthworms are the organic grower’s best friends. Soil with worms in it is a healthy soil, and provides the perfect conditions for plant roots.

-Their decomposition releases nutrients, and makes them available for use by plants.
+Their decomposition releases nutrients and makes them available for use by plants.
 The worm helps this process by eating the organic matter, breaking it down into smaller pieces and thus allowing bacteria and fungi to feed on it to release the nutrients.

 These minute life forms release nutrients from organic matter, and are an important source of food in their own right for the many other animals that live in soils.

 More about earthworms ….

-Endogeic earthworms are pale coloured - pink, grey, green or blue - and make horizontal burrows through the soil to move around and to feed.
+2. Endogeic earthworms are pale coloured - pink, grey, green or blue - and make horizontal burrows through the soil to move around and to feed.
 Some can burrow very deeply in the soil.

 By the way, contrary to popular belief, it is not true that cutting a worm in half will result in the regeneration of two separate worms.

-Do worms help with carbon capture?
+1. Do worms help with carbon capture?
 This article explains how scientists in the US and China discovered that worms, though they release carbon dioxide from the soil into the air, actually capture (sequester) more CO2 than they release.

-Are worms affected by pesticides?
+2. Are worms affected by pesticides?
 In short, yes.
 Not only can the toxic chemicals increase worm mortality, but also they affect the worms' health, functioning ability and fertility.
 See also this research paper which looks at the impact of glyphosate on worms.